tBaxter/questions-for-employers/README.md

 **When was the last time you promoted someone on your team?
 How did it happen?** How are they likely to handle it when you want a promotion?

+**Tell me about a time you supported a direct report leaving your team or company for the benefit of their own growth?** A supportive manager cares about your goals, not gluing you to your seat.
+The very best managers realize when it's time to move you up, even if that means moving you out.

 ## The Interview process